Salmon Quiche | Easy Guest Invitation Recipe

 🔥 Nutrition Info

-This Salmon Quiche is estimated to be approximately 450-550 kcal per serving.
+This Salmon Quiche is estimated to contain approximately 450-550 kcal per serving.

-Salmon is rich in omega-3 fatty acids, beneficial for cardiovascular health, and also high in vitamin D.
+Salmon is rich in omega-3 fatty acids, beneficial for cardiovascular health, and abundant in Vitamin D.

 Eggs are a complete protein source, providing all essential amino acids, and cheese serves as a source of calcium.